Current trends and future directions in event-based control: Fundamental limitations for rate-limited channels

-in the considered setup for any coding/decoding scheme when using the proposed ETC scheme. \end{theo} Theorem~\ref{theo_info_nec} thus provides a lower bound on the information access rate required for the proposed ETC scheme.
-The proof of Theorem~\ref{theo_info_nec} works by deriving a lower bound on the number of bits that the sensor needs to transmit at each triggering event as well as a lower bound on the sampling rate.
-It is valid for any coding/decoding scheme that satisfies the conditions of the theorem.
-The bound on $R_c$ in Theorem~\ref{theo_info_nec} is also valid if $\psi \rightarrow 0$, i.e., if the convergence rate goes to $0$.
-For this case, the bound reduces to
+in the considered setup for any coding scheme when using the proposed ETC scheme. \end{theo} Theorem~\ref{theo_itr_etc_nec} thus provides a lower bound on the ITR required for the proposed ETC scheme, hence a necessary condition for stabilization and exponential convergence of the estimation error.
+The proof of Theorem~\ref{theo_itr_etc_nec} works by deriving a lower bound on the number of bits that the sensor needs to transmit at each triggering event as well as a lower bound on the sampling rate.